Abhaybsingh19w33/Capgemini-Pre-joining-training/ReadMe.md

 --> s - it was used to step into the function (this is to enter the function and debug the function)

 --> p variableName - to print the value of variable

 --> print variableName - to print the value of variable

 --> q - to end the gdb

+javap co.vinod.entity.Product // to print member variables

+javap -private co.vinod.entity.Product // to also print private members